By Mayo Clinic Staff

-If your baby is born with tricuspid atresia, blood can't flow through the heart and into the lungs to pick up oxygen as it normally would.
-The result is the lungs can't supply the rest of your baby's body with the oxygen it needs.
+If your baby is born with tricuspid atresia, blood can't flow appropriately through the heart and into the lungs to pick up oxygen as it normally would.
+The result is that the lungs can't supply the rest of your baby's body with the oxygen it needs.
 Babies with tricuspid atresia tire easily, are often short of breath and have blue-tinged skin.

 Tricuspid atresia symptoms become evident soon after birth, and can include:

 - Blue tinge to the skin and lips (cyanosis)

 - Tiring easily, especially during feedings